Specialist Leaders of Education

-I work at Sunnybrow Primary School as a Key Stage 2 teacher.
+I work at Sunnybrow Primary School as an Assistant Headteacher.
 Since qualifying, I have had the experience of teaching from Year One to Year Six.
 This has given me a valuable insight into the teaching and learning of maths across the primary phase.
-I am currently Numeracy Coordinator within my own school and Key Stage Two Leader.
+I am currently Literacy and Numeracy Coordinator within my own school and Key Stage Two Leader.
 In addition to this, I have recently completed a two year degree, which has given me the opportunity to become a Mathematics Specialist Teacher (MaST).
 I am passionate about ensuring that children in primary education have the best opportunities to maximise the progress they make.
 By completing my MaST degree, and from the experience I have of supporting colleagues in my own school and other schools, I am able to confidently work alongside others to support and enhance all areas of teaching and learning in numeracy.

 Rachel Stanhope- Specialism Attendance